Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 Ask Your Board Member Questions to Spark Engagement

-The best way to figure out how to engage a Board member with your agency is to ask them.
+The best way to figure out how to better engage a Board member with your organization, is to ask them.

-Usually, Board members are asked what committee they want to serve on and not how they want to serve when they first come on the Board.
+Usually, Board members are asked what committee they want to serve on and not how they want to serve.

-Give your Board members a chance to think through how they see themselves supporting the agency.
+Give your Board members a chance to think through how they see themselves supporting the organization.

 What skills and interests can they identify that they would like to use as a Board member?

-In the process of asking them how they want to contribute you are signaling to them how much you value them.
+In the process of asking them how they want to contribute, you are signaling how much you value them.

 Help them narrow their focus for meaningful involvement

-With a sense of what makes your board member tick, you can think about how to leverage their interests and skills on behalf of your agency.
+With a sense of what makes your board member tick, you can identify how to leverage their interests and skills.

 Sometimes it is very straightforward.
 You have a person who just joined the Rotary and loves to do public speaking and your agency has a speaker’s bureau, viola, a match is made.